CrowdStrike/falconpy/README.md

 Details regarding supported operating systems and Python versions, and project security and testing procedures can be found [here](https://github.com/CrowdStrike/falconpy/blob/main/SECURITY.md).

 ### Components
-The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's API:
+The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's API.

 | **[Service Classes](#service-classes)** | **[The Uber Class](#the-uber-class)** |
 | :-- | :-- |